mobluse/adventofcode2022/README.md

 # Advent of Code 2022
-Some of my solutions in Python. https://adventofcode.com/
+Some of my solutions in Python, but they should also work in [Snek](https://sneklang.org/). https://adventofcode.com/